 'Engineering and Literary Cultures', at the International Conference of the European Society for Periodical Research, The Nordic Museum, Stockholm, Sweden, 2015.

-‘Cobbett's return to England in 1819' at Cobbett at 250, Nuffield College, University of Oxford, 13 September 2013.
+‘Cobbett's return to England in 1819' at ‘Cobbett at 250’, Nuffield College, University of Oxford, November 2013.

 'Continuing After Defeat; "Radical Anger" and the Established Church' at The Making of the English Working Class: Fifty Years On, Anglia Ruskin University, 2013.

-'Radicalism in the 1820s' at Making a Darkness Visible: The Literary Moment 1820-1840, The Literary and Philosophical Society of Newcastle, 19 April, 2013.
+'Radicalism in the 1820s' at Making a Darkness Visible: The Literary Moment 1820-1840, The Literary and Philosophical Society of Newcastle, 2013.

-'The Clerical Magistrate', Modern Languages Association Conference, January 2013.
+'The Clerical Magistrate', Modern Languages Association Conference, 2013.